rjsabia/the_livbit/README.md

 ------------------------------

 Well for starters it can be used to hold monetary value, i.e. investing.
-This is where and why many people buy bitcoin.
-However there are more and stores and services that now allow you to pay for their goods and services with Bitcoin.
+This is why many people buy bitcoin.
+However there are more and more stores and services that now allow you to pay for their goods and services with Bitcoin.
 The issue is there are not many resources to search out who does or doesn't accept it.
 Enter Livbit, a simple way to search for Bitcoin